-By selecting the Digital certificate option in the menu or an existing digital certificate in the basic view, the user with permission is shown the following settings:
+By selecting the Digital certificate option in the list, the logged-on user is shown the following settings:

 - Identifier: unique identifier of a digital certificate. - Subject: full (distinguished) name of the digital certificate. - Enabled: specifies whether the digital certificate of a trusted issuer is enabled. - Type: type of digital certificate. - Issuer: full (distinguished) name of the issuer of the digital certificate according to the X.509 standard. - Valid From: date and time of the start of validity of the digital certificate. - Valid to: date and time of the end of validity of the digital certificate.